MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

         <td>servers</td>
             <td><a href="http://asyncapi.com/definitions/2.6.0/servers.json">servers</a></td>
             <td>M</td>
             <td>List of the servers through which the subscription is available.
-We reuse AsyncAPI definition of this type</td>
+We reuse the AsyncAPI definition of this type</td>
             <td>n/a</td>
         </tr><tr>
         <td>channel</td>